Before we begin, you have to watch the video above so you can see for yourself just how magical and Christmassy Liseberg is!

-Liseberg is in the city center so it was so just a short walk from our hotel.
-At 6pm on a Saturday evening an excitable stream of people were making their way towards Liseberg.
+At 6pm on a Saturday evening an excitable stream of people were making their way towards Liseberg Christmas Market.
 We joined the crowd and were happily swept up in the magical atmosphere.

-I’d been expecting something similar to London’s Winter Wonderland but what we got was so much more beautiful, traditional and classy.
+I’d been expecting something similar to London’s Winter Wonderland, but what we got was so much more beautiful, traditional and classy.
 Classy might seem like a strange choice of word but that’s what it was.
-This wasn’t a tacky tinsel town, it was just magical and authentic.
+This wasn’t a tacky tinsel town, it was magical and authentic.

-Liseberg is split into seven different sections; Sparkling Christmas, Christmas with the Rabbits (for little kids), Old-Fashioned Christmas, Traditional Christmas Market, Lapland, Animals from Noah’s Ark and a Medieval Village.
+Liseberg Christmas Market is split into seven different sections; Sparkling Christmas, Christmas with the Rabbits (for little kids), Old-Fashioned Christmas, Traditional Christmas Market, Lapland, Animals from Noah’s Ark and a Medieval Village.